peterhinch/micropython-async/v3/docs/I2C.md

 `machine`.

 If the `Responder` (typically an ESP8266) crashes the resultant I2C failure is detected by the `Initiator` which can issue a hardware reboot to the `Responder` enabling the link to recover.
 This can occur transparently to the application and is covered in detail
 [in section 5.3](./I2C.md#53-responder-crash-detection).

 ## Changes

-V0.18 Apr 2020 Ported to `uasyncio` V3.
+V0.18 Apr 2020 Ported to `asyncio` V3.
 Convert to Python package.
 Test script pin numbers changed to be WBUS_DIP28 fiendly.
 V0.17 Dec 2018 Initiator: add optional "go" and "fail" user coroutines.
 V0.16 Minor improvements and bugfixes.
 Eliminate `timeout` option which caused